Skip to main content

 • You'll then be able to access the normal onboarding process via the Home Assistant instance at http://localhost:7123/.

-• The add-on(s) found in your root folder will automatically be found in the Local Add-ons repository.
+• The app(s) found in your root folder will automatically be found in the Local Apps repository.

 Remote development

-If you require access to physical hardware or other resources that cannot be locally emulated (for example, serial ports), the next best option to develop add-ons is by adding them to the local add-on repository on a real device running Home Assistant.
-To access the local add-on repository on a remote device, install either the Samba or the SSH add-ons and copy the add-on files to a subdirectory of /addons.
+If you require access to physical hardware or other resources that cannot be locally emulated (for example, serial ports), the next best option to develop apps is by adding them to the local app repository on a real device running Home Assistant.
+To access the local app repository on a remote device, install either the Samba or the SSH apps and copy the app files to a subdirectory of /addons.

-Right now add-ons will work with images that are stored on Docker Hub (using image from add-on config).
-To ensure that the add-on is built locally and not fetched from an upstream repository, ensure that the image key is commented out in your config.yaml file (You can do that by adding a # in front of it, like #image: xxx).
+Right now apps will work with images that are stored on Docker Hub (using image from app config).
+To ensure that the app is built locally and not fetched from an upstream repository, ensure that the image key is commented out in your config.yaml file (You can do that by adding a # in front of it, like #image: xxx).

 Local build

-If you don't want to use the devcontainer environment, you can still build add-ons locally with Docker.
-The recommended method is to use the official build tool to create the Docker images.
+If you don't want to use the devcontainer environment, you can build apps locally with standalone Docker.
+This is useful for quick single-architecture checks on the host you are currently working on.

-Use docker from the directory containing the add-on files to build the test addon:
+Use docker from the directory containing the app files to build the test addon:

 docker build \